I was inspired to write this after reading a post by fellow blogger Thoughts From Jasmine. Check out her blog, she has loads of great stuff on there!

 I’ve been studying for the past 8-9 years and during all that time I’ve worked as well.
 I had no choice; I couldn’t afford to study unless I worked.
 Needless to say it’s been stressful at times, spinning multiple plates!

-I’m in the last year of my doctorate, due to finish in May 2018.
-Maybe I’ll finish early, which would be amazing, but now I’m on the ‘home stretch’ I’m starting to consider ‘what next?’
+I’m in the last year of my doctorate, but now I’m on the ‘home stretch’ I’m starting to consider ‘what next?’

 What won’t happen after graduation?